Uili-Simteau/ThreeLittleWigs/project-plan.md

   - Edit a new customer
   - Delete a customer

+Email Order Form

   Stretch
   - connection with QuickBooks or Xero?
+  - API to supplier website for stock selection

 Catalogue - api with Jon Renau wholesale/supplier or link to website.